Board & Advisory Council

 Lydia Chambers

-Lydia Chambers, Co-Chair of Friends of the Drew Forest, has worked as an environmental organizer in the Chatham-Madison area for 20 years.
-Her involvement with GSWA began at her childrens’ school where she organized the the watershed demonstration for third graders.
+Her involvement with GSWA began at her childrens’ school where she organized the watershed demonstration for third graders.
 She also initiated GSWA’s successful native plant sale and has assisted since its inception in 2021.
 Lydia served on the Chatham Township Planning Board and Open Space Committee for over a decade.
 In conjunction with the Environmental Commission, she led several environmental campaigns that were later used as models for communities around NJ.
 In 2008, Lydia co-founded a social business called Back2Tap working with schools, non-profits, and corporations nation-wide to raise awareness about bottled water and promoting reusable bottles.
 With a BA in Earth Science from Dartmouth College and an MS in Geological Sciences from the University of Colorado, Lydia worked in the oil industry for 9 years as a geological engineer and hydrogeologist.

 Michael Dee

-Michael first joined GSWA’s Board of Trustees in the 1990s.
-He served as Board Chair 2014-2015, and as Vice Chair in 2012, 2013, 2018, and 2019.
-He has been an avid supporter of the organization and our annual Gala.
-Michael is a longtime Executive Vice President of Smarties Candy Company, performing a variety of roles in that family business.
+as Board Chair 2014-2015, and as Vice Chair in 2012, 2013, 2018, and 2019.
+Michael is a Vice President of Smarties Candy Company, his family’s business now run by the next generation.
 He cut his activist teeth and breathed a lot of teargas with Peace marches and precursors of BLM Marches in the 60’s and 70’s.
 He continues to passionately support important causes like GSWA.
 He is a strong proponent of eradicating invasive plants and landscaping with natives, principles he demonstrates on his own properties.
 Michael earned his Bachelor of Arts from Yale College, as well as a Master of Letters and Doctor of Letters from Drew University.
 He is very active with a wide variety of environmental, animal rights, and other non-profit groups, from Trustees of Reservations to Mercy for Animals.
 He also serves on the Board of the Ethos Farm Project, a regenerative organic farm in Long Valley in Long Valley, NJ.
 Michael and his wife Marilyn (also a Board member) now split residence between homes in Harding Township and Stockbridge, MA.
 They enjoy their play time with daughters and grandchildren, as well as gardening.
 Michael is also an avid adult hockey player.

 Carolyn Dempsey

-Raised in Nebraska, Carolyn graduated from the College of William & Mary with a degree in Russian/Soviet Studies and Spanish.
-She turned down an opportunity for a career in covert operations for the CIA for a career in the performing arts, a lifelong passion, based in NYC.
-She later attended the Bank Street Graduate School of Education pursuing a master’s degree in Early Childhood Education.
-She and her husband moved their young family to Chatham in 2001 where she works teaching music and Spanish.
+opportunity for a career in covert operations for the CIA for a career in the performing arts, a lifelong passion, based in NYC.
+Carolyn and her husband, Brian, moved their young family to Chatham in 2001 where she currently works teaching music and Spanish.
 She has been very active volunteering in Chatham through the public schools in various roles, and in her church, serving as Assistant Minister, and being elected to serve two terms on the church council.
-She served on the Historic Preservation Commission and in 2018 was elected to the Chatham Borough Council, winning re-election in 2021.
+She was later elected to two terms on the Chatham Borough Council, then elected Mayor in 2023, and currently serves in that capacity.
 Two of her most rewarding efforts on Borough Council are co-founding the Chatham Community Food Distribution in April 2020 which still serves 50-60 families weekly, and her work on the Passaic Riverside Trail, which she is working on expanding and enhancing.
-She looks forward to serving GSWA by expanding our reach and environmental missions all along the Passaic and beyond.
+She looks forward to serving the GSWA, and expanding their reach and environmental missions all along the Passaic and beyond.

 Dave Robinson

-Dr. David A. Robinson is a Distinguished Professor of Geography at Rutgers University and New Jersey’s State Climatologist.
 He has expertise in the collection and archiving of accurate climatic data and is interested in climate change (particularly state and regional climate issues), global snow cover dynamics, and interactions of snow cover with other climate elements.
 As state climatologist, he works with a wide array of user communities who require climatological expertise to solve problems.
 Dave has been a member of the National Academy of Sciences’ Board on Atmospheric Sciences and Climate, is past president of the American Association of State Climatologists, has received the Lifetime Achievement award of the American Association of Geographers, and is a Fellow of the American Meteorological Society.

 Brett Williamson